 Diana is a huge fan of Korean culture.
 Korean movies are some of her favorite movies to watch.

 Do you like Korean movies?
-This top 10 must-see Korean movies list includes some of the most popular and successful ones!
-You will find your next favorite movie for sure: action, thriller or horror genre, with original and twisted plots.
+This top 10 must-see Korean movie list includes some of the most popular and successful ones!
+You will find your next favorite movie for sure: action, thriller, or horror genre, with original and twisted plots.
 There's so much to choose from!

 The Top 10 Korean Movies